dupdob/articles/mutationTesting/mutation testing.md

 whatsoever.
 It should not have happened, since I have 100% test coverage.
-Yes but NFluent relies on several test assemblies to reach 100% coverage, and current Stryker version are used against a single testing assembly.
+Yes but NFluent relies on several test assemblies to reach 100% coverage, and current Stryker versions can only be applied on a single testing assembly.
-We use several assemblies for valid reasons, as we have one per supported Net framework version (2.0, 3.0, 3.5, 4.0, 4.5, 4.7, net standard 1.3 and 2.0) as well as one per testing framework we explicitly support (NUnit, xUnit, MSTest).
+We use several assemblies for good reasons, as we have one per supported Net framework version (2.0, 3.0, 3.5, 4.0, 4.5, 4.7, net standard 1.3 and 2.0) as well as one per testing framework we explicitly support (NUnit, xUnit, MSTest).